rust-lang/book/second-edition/nostarch/chapter18.md

 can use patterns in closure parameter lists as well.

 One difference between the places we can use patterns is that with `for` loops, `let`, and in function parameters, the patterns must be *irrefutable*.
-Let's discuss that next.
+Let’s discuss that next.

 ## Refutability: Whether a Pattern Might Fail to Match